collapsed-stacks/startups/questions/3276/can-poor-onboarding-destroy-user-activation.md

 - posted by: [Igorek](https://stackexchange.com/users/215022/igorek) on 2015-01-31
 - score: 1

-<p>Why not make the onboarding process simpler?
-Provide defaults, templates, pre-configured actions, wizards... anything to make the onboarding simple so that potential customer can see value right away.</p>
+Why not make the onboarding process simpler?
+Provide defaults, templates, pre-configured actions, wizards... anything to make the onboarding simple so that potential customer can see value right away.

-<p>No one cares about webinars or reading more documentation unless their pain is really high and your solution is the only pill.</p>
+No one cares about webinars or reading more documentation unless their pain is really high and your solution is the only pill.